MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Maintaining Forest Algebra Formulas under Updates

 \begin{obs} Given a formula $\Psi$ and a node $v$ in $\Psi$, there is at most one rotation $\alpha$ that can be applied at $v$ while respecting the balance conditions in Table~\ref{tab:balances}. \end{obs}

+In our algorithms, we will use a function $\doRotation(v)$ that applies the unique possible rotation that respects the balance conditions in Table~\ref{tab:balances} at node $v$ and returns the node that is labeled with $w'$ in Table~\ref{tab:rotations}.
+This function is convenient, as it avoids case distinctions on whether we have to continue with the left or the right child of $v$ in the algorithms.

 The following two lemmas are heavily used in all our algorithms.
-They establish that whenever the formula is heavily imbalanced, then the balance can be improved as some rotation is possible.
+Together, they establish that whenever the formula is heavily imbalanced, then the balance can be improved as some rotation is possible.
+Intuitively, Lemma~\ref{lem:noinvariant-unbalanced-path} says that whenever there is a yellow node $v$, then the long path starting at $v$ is imbalanced, and Lemma~\ref{lem:noinvariant-rotation} says that whenever there is an imbalanced path, then we can apply some rotation.
+Usually both lemmas are applied together, but sometimes Lemma~\ref{lem:noinvariant-rotation} is used on its own and we establish the precondition by other means.